Tourist Places to Visit Near Agra Within 100 kms

 Mathura Evening City View

-But Mathura is not just about temples.
-I loved wandering around the narrow lanes near Vishram Ghat, where locals were offering flowers and diyas (lamps) on the Yamuna River.
-If you catch an evening aarti (prayer ceremony), you will see the entire ghat glows with hundreds of lamps reflected in the water.
+You will be swept away by the colors and the smell of fresh sweets wafting through the bazaars.
+Mathura is not just about temples.
+I love wandering around the narrow lanes near Vishram Ghat, where locals were offering flowers and diyas (lamps) on the Yamuna River.

-Travel Tips from My Visit:
+Travel Tips from Me:

 • ⏰ Best time: Visit during Holi if you don’t mind the crowds.
 Mathura’s Holi is famous across the world for being colorful and wild but even outside festivals, mornings and evenings are the best time to explore.